West Bengal

 Durpin Monastery, Kalimpong

-You can make you stay in Kalimpong memorable by visiting Durpin Monastery.
-The Durpin Monastery is situated at the Durpin Dara Hill.
+You can make your stay in Kalimpong memorable by visiting Durpin Monastery.
+The Durpin Monastery is situated at Durpin Dara Hill.
 On entering the monastery, you’ll find two large cylinders on two sides.
-You can turn them with the lever and it is arranged so that a bell will ring at every turn.
-As any of the Buddhist monasteries, you’ll find a row of prayer wheels.
+You can turn them with the lever, and they are arranged so that a bell rings at every turn.
+As in any Buddhist monastery, you’ll find a row of prayer wheels.
 The monastery holds rare Buddhist manuscripts and Tibetology inside what is called “The Kangyur” of 108 volumes.
-These were actually presented by Dalai Lama to the monastery when he visited in 1956.
-From the monastery itself, you can see the Kanchenjunga peak, flowing of Teesta and Reang rivers.
+These were actually presented by the Dalai Lama to the monastery when he visited in 1956.
+From the monastery itself, you can see the Kanchenjunga peak, the flow of the Teesta and Reang rivers.

 Thongsa Gompa